segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 On the "Create solution" page, enter a "Solution name".

-For a discussion on the different recipes you can use with Personalize, please see [here](https://docs.aws.amazon.com/personalize/latest/dg/working-with-predefined-recipes.html)
+For a discussion on the different recipes you can use with Personalize, see [here](https://docs.aws.amazon.com/personalize/latest/dg/working-with-predefined-recipes.html)

 ![](images/PersonalizeSolutionConfig.png)